-Provides for regular professional development for the agency's leadership and staff to achieve and maintain high standards of professional authorizing practice and to enable continual agency improvement.
+Demonstrates an on-going commitment to developing and retaining staff members to achieve and maintain high standards of professional authorizing practice, enable continual agency improvement.

 FINANCIAL RESOURCES

 Determines the financial needs of the authorizing office and devotes sufficient financial resources to fulfill its authorizing responsibilities in accordance with national standards and commensurate with the scale of the charter school portfolio.